placeholder_200x200

 Chapel

 Students are active participants in chapel each week.
-They listen and learn more about God through guest speakers, puppet shows, object lessons, interactive question and answering, singing and prayer.
+They listen and learn more about God through guest speakers, puppet shows, object lessons, interactive question and answering, singing, and prayer.
 Character Quality Awards are given out.
-We have special chapels for Veteran’s Day, Christmas and Easter.
+We have special chapels for Veterans’ Day, MLK Jr., Christmas, and Easter.
 Parents are often welcome to attend.

 Provide exceptional early learning experiences and age-appropriate teaching so that children develop a love of learning and are well prepared for a successful Kindergarten year